Choosing a Star Tracker for Astrophotography (My Top Choice in 2026)

 - Autoguider Input: Yes

-The Star Adventurer includes a built-in WiFi, Android/iOS App control for those looking to control projects such as time lapses with your DSLR.
+The Star Adventurer features built-in WiFi and Android/iOS App control, allowing users to manage projects like time lapses with their DSLR.
 Like the iOptron models I mentioned above, the Star Adventurer includes modes for solar, lunar, sidereal, and half-sidereal tracking rates.

-I really like that the Star Adventurer can run on 4 AA Batteries.
-Although it may seem like a step backward from a rechargeable li-poly battery, this feature may come in handy when you are taking pictures nowhere near a source of power.
-Sky-Watcher reports that these batteries can power the mount for up to 72 hours, more than enough time for a night or imaging or two.
+I like that the Star Adventurer can run on 4 AA Batteries.
+Although it may seem like a step backward from a rechargeable Li-Poly battery, this feature may come in handy when you are taking pictures nowhere near a source of power.
+Sky-Watcher reports that these batteries can power the mount for up to 72 hours, more than enough time for a night of imaging or two.

 Using the Sky-Watcher Star Adventurer at the Black Forest Star Party in September 2019.